data61/Mirza/README.md

 After that, to create the database, run

-`stack exec supplyChainServer-exe -- -i -c testsupplychainserver`
+`stack exec supplyChainServer-exe -- -i -c devsupplychainserver`

 Note that you can change "testsupplychainserver" for any database name you like.
-Not giving it the `-c` flag will result in a database named `testsupplychainserver`.
+Not giving it the `-c` flag will result in a database named `devsupplychainserver`.

 Finally, to run the server, do: